zaydbf/GAIAthon/README.md

   - There are 5 cards containing 5 gases (CO, NO2, CH4, O3, SO2) each card is clickable to expand and see the average concentration for each gas.
   #### IoT Data:
   - There are 3 cards containing (CO2, Light, CH4) each card is clickable to expand and see the average concentration.
-  - There is also  a table which contains more data collected by the IoT device (Tempreture, Pressure, Humidity, Location (gps))
+  - There is also  a table which contains more data collected by the IoT device (Temperature, Pressure, Humidity, Location (gps))
-  - A small compliance note that helps meet environmental regulations and avoid health, environmental risks
+  - A small compliance note that helps meet environmental regulations and avoid health environmental risks

 ### AI Assistance page:
   -  The UI for the user to interact with the chatbot getting various information and getting help or analysis about a given data
 ### Carbon Forcasting page:
   -  A map to indicate if a region is predicted to be in danger or not
-  -  a graph that contains the predicted values (using ai predictions) for the next week for each gas based on EO data
+  -  A graph that contains the predicted values (using AI predictions) for the next week for each gas based on EO data
   -  Buttons to switch between each gas
-### Scalability:
+### Dockerfile:
-  - **Dockerfile:**
   - This Dockerfile handles the installation of dependencies, and starting the Web server on port 5173

-### Whole Project's Scalability:
-  - **docker-compose:**
-    - docker-compose file ensuring the execution of each Dockerfile (backend & frontend) and the execution of cronjob to get daily data automatically everyday .
+### Service orchestration with Docker Compose:
+  - Docker Compose manages the build and execution of multiple services based on their respective Dockerfiles, including the backend, the frontend and a cronjob service that runs daily to collect data.